lazaralexander/portfolio/README.md

 In this project we were tasked with creating a portfolio for our current and future work.

-Through the use of .html and .css files we were required to create a website from scractch that displayed ourselves (including our respective social media profiles) and our work in a neat and concise manner, all while meeting the acceptance criteria layed out before you.
+Through the use of .html and .css files we were required to create a website from scratch that displayed ourselves (including our respective social media profiles) and our work in a neat and concise manner, all while meeting the acceptance criteria laid out before you.

 # Original Homework Assignment Details